NHOrus/srwq-compilation/episode-02.md

 ```
 ---

-"Actually, now that it's important...what is that thing??"
+"Actually, now that it's important... what is that thing??"

 Irm follows your gaze.
 "That?
 It's a spinoff from the Grungust line, the Assault Lander.
 It's based on the Type 1's Gust Lander form, to serve as an artillery platform and fortress assault unit, but then Dr. Albark joined TLI, and before you know it we were focusing all our attention on the Earthgain line."